OSGeo/gdal/doc/source/programs/gdal_contour.rst

-    This would create 10-meter polygonal contours from the DEM data in :file:`test.asc` and produce a GeoJSON output with the contour min and max elevations in the ``min`` and ``max`` attributes, not including the minimum and maximum values from the raster.
+    This would create 10-meter polygonal contours from the DEM data in :file:`test.asc` and produce a GeoJSON output with the contour min and max elevations in the ``min`` and ``max`` attributes, including the minimum and maximum values from the raster.

     .. code-block:: bash